oaljoundi/CBL-Mariner/docs/index.md

 Mariner is available to you through the Azure marketplace if you have a subscription.
-Mariner is also used internally by Microsoft and several derivative versions are in use by several teams in and around Microsoft as well.  [should also call our the Mariner containers are available on MCR (Microsoft container registry)]
+Mariner is also used internally by Microsoft and several derivative versions are in use by several teams in and around Microsoft as well.

 These include:

 * [Azure Kubernetes Services](https://kubernetes.io/) - Production grade
   container orchestration with Mariner as an option for container hosting.
 * [AKS HCI](https://docs.microsoft.com/en-us/azure-stack/aks-hci/) - Azure
   Kubernetes Service on Azure Stack HCI - quick way to get started hosting Windows and Linux containers in your data center.

 ![Mariner Composition](images/MarinerComposition.png)

+Mariner containers are also available on MCR (Microsoft Container Registry)

 Mariner adopts a customer-centric approach and we collaborate with our customers to remove roadblocks, collect feedback and provide necessary packages and support.
 To consult a professional contact [marinerqa@microsoft.com](mailto:marinerqa@microsoft.com)

 ## Key Capabilities Of Mariner Linux

 Mariner provides many of the traditional benefits of using Linux.
 In addition to that, Mariner also provides hardened security and efficient lifecycle management.

 * **Mariner core**
 	- Minimal core system that supports a variety of profiles (Azure VM or on bare-metal x64 or ARM64) and allows the customer to build on top of it as needed.
 * **Support & Updates**:
-	- 72 hour SLA for critical vulnerabilities.
+	- SLA for critical vulnerabilities.
 	- Patches automatically available for the customer to update when most convenient for them.
 	- `dnf` infrastructure used for upgrading packages.